myazureee/emplodir/README.md

 ```
 sudo systemctl start mysql.service
 ```
+> [!WARNING]
+> Warning: As of July 2022, an error will occur when you run the mysql_secure_installation script without some further configuration.
+The reason is that this script will attempt to set a password for the installation’s root MySQL account but, by default on Ubuntu installations, this account is not configured to connect using a password.
+>
+> Source: digitalocean.com [^1]

 4. Now MySQL is installed.
 Before we can use MySQL we have to make some necessary changes for it to work flawlessly.
 First, Open up MySQL
 ```